Nurse puts a band aid on a girl after COVID-19 vaccine

 Our COVID-19 research

-As one of the world’s top medical research institutes, the Murdoch Children's has mobilised its resources, scale and partnerships to combat COVID-19.
+As one of the world’s top medical research institutes, we’ve brought together our resources, scale and partnerships to combat COVID-19.
 We collaborate with research institutes and health authorities worldwide, focusing on our areas of expertise to support the global effort.

-We established the Melbourne Children's COVID-19 Kids Research Program, a team of more than 50 doctors and researchers with expertise in many fields.
-Its focus is on interventions to lessen the impact and research into effects on children, families and healthcare workers.
+We established the Melbourne Children's COVID-19 Kids Research Program which includes a team of more than 50 doctors and researchers with expertise in many fields.
+Its focus is on interventions to lessen the impact of COVID-19 and research into the virus’ effects on children, families and healthcare workers.

-2. COVID Kids studies disease features, infection, incidence and transmission in children.
-The research includes effects on organs to support the development of treatments, an international paediatric COVID-19 intensive care registry to improve outcomes of infected children and newborns needing critical care, and school research including a study of transmission in schools and childcare.
+2. COVID Kids – studying disease features, infection, incidence and transmission in children.
+The research includes effects on organs to support the development of treatments, an international paediatric COVID-19 intensive care registry to improve outcomes of infected children and newborns needing critical care, and school research including studying transmission in schools and childcare.

-3. COVID Immune investigates immune system factors associated with disease severity and protection and COVID-19’s effects on children’s immune systems.
+3. COVID Immune – investigating immune system factors associated with disease severity and protection.

-4. COVID Wellbeing studies long-term societal, mental and physical health and economic impacts on children and families including prevention, treatment and ongoing support for COVID-related health problems.
+4. COVID Wellbeing – studying long-term societal, mental and physical health and economic impacts on children and families including prevention, treatment and ongoing support for COVID-related health problems.

-5. COVID Vulnerable evaluates impacts on vulnerable communities including the socially disadvantaged and those with chronic illness.
+5. COVID Vulnerable – evaluating impacts on vulnerable communities including the socially disadvantaged and those with chronic illness.

-6. COVID Global studies impact on children and families in developing countries and mitigating strategies.
+6. COVID Global – studying impact on children and families in developing countries and mitigating strategies.

 Our vision